batikanturkmen/product-comparison-pipeline/README.md

 ##### Using file

 Added CSV formatted data to the [connector/source-file.csv](connector/source-file.csv) file.
-All data added to the file are considered to come from Medimarkt provider.
+All data added to the file are considered to come from Mediamarkt provider.
 Added data is produced on mediamarkt-products-raw topic thanks to connectors.

 category,brand,product,price,additional_information